sigSandor/sigSandor.github.io/2022-05-20-CyberSecurity.md

 ### <span style="color: orange; font-weight: bold;">Understanding Risk! </span>

-Take time to understand what valuable data you hold and whos data you are protecting (yourself, your family, your kids)
+Take time to understand what valuable data you hold and whos data you are protecting (yourself, your family, your company)

-This can be your full name, your address, where you live, Emails, phone numbers etc.
+This can be your full name, your address, where you live, where you work, Emails, phone numbers etc.

 - Why do I need to protect this data?